Noah Dillon: Early life and education

 Dillon was born in Durango, Colorado.
+His father, Patrick Dillon, is a professional photographer who notably 'helped out' with some shots from The Hellp's Colorado music video.
 He later attended Fort Lewis College, where he majored in physiology and minored in education.
 He worked as a substitute teacher at his local high school in Colorado while working with Sabbat on Hot Mess.

 Career

 Photography

 On February 27, 2020, Dillon was hosted by the Poynter Fellowship at Yale University for a lecture titled "Images from the Void" where he speaks about authenticity in art.
 In June 2021, he photographed the artwork for The Marías' album Cinema.
 In 2022, Dillon released a photo book titled "Blust Vol. 1" that contains 174 photographs depicting the street style of Los Angeles.
 In October 2022, Dillon photographed Nicolas Cage and his wife Riko Shibata for the cover of Flaunt Magazine.
 In August 2023, Dillon photographed musician Yves Tumor for the cover of Alternative Press' fall 2023 issue.

-That same year, he photographed Spanish artist Rosalia for her album ‘Lux’, besides the cover, Dillon shot almost the entirety of visuals for the project and notably every picture on the vinyl version sleeve.
+That same year, he photographed Spanish artist Rosalía for her album ‘Lux’, besides the cover, Dillon shot almost the entirety of visuals for the project and notably every picture on the vinyl version sleeve.
+In the following year, the music video for the album's single 'Sauvignon Blanc', directed by Dillon, was released.

 Film

 On November 6, 2016, Dillon released a documentary through his YouTube channel entitled "Chemical Sunday", depicting the struggles of four Navajo residents of Gallup, New Mexico.
 The documentary was accompanied by an essay by Dillon in Dazed.
 In September 2019, Dillon directed the music video for Ryan Beatty's "Dark Circles".
 In April 2022, Dillon shot a fashion film for Le Père's Spring 2022 collection.
 In October 2024, Dillon directed the music video for Ian and Chief Keef's song Sh*t Sad.

+In 2025, he directed the music video for 2hollis' song Flash.
+In 2026 the music video for ROSALÍA's song Sauvignon Blanc, directed by Dillon, was released.